-There are many in the accounting profession who can remember the stereotypical accountant: the green eyeshade blocking out the glaring light bulb over a desk or table filled with handwritten ledger sheets, footing and cross-footing with a 10-key before handheld calculators existed, ticking with a variety of colored pencils, Pink Pearls and extra lead for the Pentel handy at your side, reconciling checking accounts on four-column paper (book to bank, bank to book, deposits in transit, checks not yet cleared), all with the lofty goal of presenting a set of financial statements worthy of taking to the bank for evidence that the small business can qualify for a loan or is still able to make payments on an existing loan.
+There are many in the accounting profession who can remember being the stereotypical accountant: the green eyeshade blocking out the glaring light bulb over a desk or table filled with handwritten ledger sheets, footing and cross-footing with a 10-key before handheld calculators existed, ticking with a variety of colored pencils, Pink Pearls and extra lead for the Pentel handy at your side, reconciling checking accounts on four-column paper (book to bank, bank to book, deposits in transit, checks not yet cleared), all with the lofty goal of presenting a set of financial statements worthy of taking to the bank for evidence that the small business can qualify for a loan or is still able to make payments on an existing loan.
 Back then it was all about debits and credits, left and right, balancing the ledgers and journals.

 There were dozens of financial software programs, mostly module-based such as Great Plains and MAS 90, that were used by small businesses and their accountants as personal computers came on the scene in the 1980s.
-Electronic spreadsheets - back then it was VisiCalc and later Lotus 1-2-3 - also provided a seemingly worthwhile means of keeping the books.
+Electronic spreadsheets – first VisiCalc and later Lotus 1-2-3 – also provided a seemingly worthwhile means of keeping the books.
 Meanwhile, a little company named Intuit in Mountain View, CA launched a personal finance program called Quicken, developed to help its founder, Scott Cook, provide an easier way for his wife to pay bills.

 CPA Practice Advisor: How did it begin?